Quality Manual

 If performance in the Progression Review re-assessment meets the stated criteria, and the required improvement has been made as agreed by the PGR and assessors, the recommendation by the School to the University should be that:

-a) For stage 1 doctoral PGRs, confirmation of their status as doctoral candidates.
+a) For Stage 1 doctoral PGRs, confirmation of their status as doctoral candidates.

-b) For stages 1 and 2 progression, re-registration on the same degree in the following academic session.
+b) For Stages 1 and 2 progression, re-registration on the same degree in the following academic session.

-c) For stage 3 PGRs whose progress is satisfactory but who are likely to submit the thesis after the end of their period of registered study, the recommendation will be that on completion of the period of registered study they enter Thesis Pending.
+c) For Stage 3 PGRs whose progress is satisfactory but who are likely to submit the thesis after the end of their period of registered study, the recommendation will be that on completion of the period of registered study they enter Thesis pending.

-d) For stage 3 PGRs who are on track to achieve the necessary progress to meet the doctoral outcomes by the planned date, and move to thesis submission, the recommendation would be maintenance of current status up to the end of their period of registered study at which point they would, if necessary, enter Thesis Pending until thesis submission.
+d) For Stage 3 PGRs who are on track to achieve the necessary progress to meet the doctoral outcomes by the planned date, and move to thesis submission, the recommendation would be maintenance of current status up to the end of their period of registered study at which point they would, if necessary, enter Thesis pending until thesis submission.

-For recommendations c) and d), the PGR must have met the requirements for the minimum period of registered study, completed the research and have not exceeded four years of study.
+For recommendations c) and d), the PGR must have met the requirements for the minimum period of registered study, completed the research and have not exceeded 4 years of study.
 A recommendation for registration for a higher degree cannot be made as a result of progression re-assessment.

-If performance in the re-assessment does not meet the criteria and the required progress / improvement has not been achieved as agreed by the supervisory team and internal assessor, the recommendation by the School to the University should be that, for all PGRs at all stages
+If performance in the re-assessment does not meet the criteria and the required progress / improvement has not been achieved as agreed by the supervisory team and Internal Assessor, the recommendation by the School to the University should be that, for all PGRs at all stages

 Either

-a) the PGR is required to re-register on another, usually lower degree (e.g PhD to MPhil, MPhil to MRes).
+a) the PGR is required to re-register on another, usually lower degree (e.g. PhD to MPhil, MPhil to MRes).

 Or